FinX-IO/finx-python/docs/INSTALL.md

 ## FinX Python SDK

-FinX Python SDK is an installable python package registered with PyPi.org and installable as follows:
+FinX Python SDK is an installable python package registered with PyPi.org and installable using _pip_.

+PREREQUISITES: you must have the following packages installed on your machine (they are **not** included in the FinX SDK):

+- asyncio

 #### Linux Install